blancamarco/LAB1/README.md

 The author of the TFG that I am presenting, in his work aimed to comprehend the interactions that take place between pathological and surrounding networks in the epileptic brain in order to delimit the epileptic focus; and, on this basis, offer a safe pre-surgical predictive method to those drug-resistant patients who have no choice but to undergo surgery.

 The work is divided into 4 main parts, consisting of a Transition Map where the iEEG signals are preprocessed and summarizes the information about the connectivity changes in the studied areas of the brain; calculate the State Frequency, which allows for the observation of the competition between networks; and calculate the Global Score, which predicts the surgery outcome that is then used to propose a new methodology of Epileptogenic Zone Mapping.

 ![image](https://github.com/blancamarco/LAB1/assets/134495073/52c26389-e3c4-47f9-a301-de81bcae83d7)

+For more information about the proyecto you can go to my Wiki Tab with this link!: https://github.com/blancamarco/LAB1/wiki

 Bibliography